Complete the form to see how our attorneys may be able to assist you

 With continued advancements in technology and the ongoing digitization of the global workforce for businesses and individuals alike, electronic records are more than ever at the center of employment litigation.
-Coupled with the staggering volumes of data that are created every day and the judiciary’s low tolerance for eDiscovery ignorance or misconduct, it is no surprise that employers continue to struggle with the time-consuming, disruptive to day-to-day business, and expensive challenges of meeting eDiscovery obligations.
+Coupled with the staggering volumes of data that are created every day and the Judiciary’s lower tolerance for eDiscovery ignorance or misconduct, it is no surprise that employers continue to struggle with the time consuming, disruptive to day-to-day business, and expensive challenges of meeting eDiscovery obligations.
 Simply stated, eDiscovery is one of the most significant developments in the legal world in recent years, literally transforming every aspect of evidence in litigation and information management in the workplace.

-Littler’s eDiscovery Team is led by Paul Weiner, one of the nation’s premier thought leaders in eDiscovery.
-In addition to his practical, hands-on experience that comes from litigating scores of cases across the U.S., he serves as the permanent co-chair of the Advisory Board for the Georgetown Law Advanced eDiscovery Institute® and on the Steering Committee of the Sedona Conference® Working Group on Electronic Document Retention and Production (WG1).
-He has also served as a court-appointed eDiscovery special master in federal and state courts.
+Littler’s eDiscovery team is led by Paul Weiner, one of the nation’s premier thought leaders in eDiscovery.
+In addition to his practical, hands-on experience that comes from litigating scores of cases across the U.S., Paul serves as the Permanent Co-Chair of the Advisory Board for the Georgetown Law Advanced eDiscovery Institute® and on the Steering Committee of the Sedona Conference® Working Group on Electronic Document Retention and Production (WG1), and has also served as a court-appointed eDiscovery Special Master in federal and state courts.

 Paul has assembled a group of lawyers with impressive credentials and extensive knowledge of leading-edge eDiscovery issues, including:

 Littler’s eDiscovery lawyers focus only on eDiscovery, allowing them to remain current on the latest legal and technology developments and to proactively advise clients before disputes with opposing counsel arise.
-All of our eDiscovery shareholders have real-life trial experience, so they bring a practical and cost-effective perspective to what can otherwise appear to be esoteric eDiscovery issues that can hijack a case.
-They never lose sight of the fact that the goal of all discovery – including eDiscovery – is to win the case, so every activity needs to further that objective.
+Each of our eDiscovery shareholders also has real-life trial experience, so they bring a practical and cost-effective perspective to what can otherwise appear to be esoteric eDiscovery issues that can hijack a case.
+They also never lose sight of the fact that the goal of all discovery – including eDiscovery – is to win the case, so every activity needs to further that objective.

-In addition to its eDiscovery lawyers, Littler also employs a nationwide team of litigation support specialists.
-They leverage state-of-the-art eDiscovery technologies to streamline the collection, management, review, production and presentation of evidence, in a cost-effective yet powerful manner.
-The firm's state-of-the-art eDiscovery technologies that have been rolled out firm-wide, including:
+In addition to its eDiscovery lawyers, Littler also employs a nationwide team of Litigation Support Specialists who leverage technology to streamline the collection, management, review, production and presentation of evidence, in a cost-effective yet powerful manner, using state-of-the-art eDiscovery technologies that have been rolled out firm-wide, including:

-Littler's relationships with significant eDiscovery vendors can be leveraged by our clients for specialized assistance in various aspects of eDiscovery including: harvesting electronic data, forensic analyses of electronic media, and managing "document review” – offering an alternative pricing approach to what sometimes can be the most costly aspect of large cases.
+Littler also has significant eDiscovery vendor relationships that our clients can leverage for specialized assistance in various aspects of eDiscovery including: harvesting electronic data; forensic analyses of electronic media; and managed “document review” (offering an alternative pricing approach to what can sometimes be the most costly aspect of large cases).